bftj/bftj.github.io/exercises/exercise-3.md

 Set the characteristic to `NOTIFY` and `READ`.

 1. **Get a hold of the [Puck Central Android app](assets/puck-central.apk).**
-Ask us about this.
 We're going to use this app, since it supports notify.
 Alternatively, LightBlue also supports notify.

 1. **Add rules to the Puck Central app that post to the Internet when notify is triggered**